 Another way to qualify for a scholarship is by your major or academic interest.
 Many professional organizations and societies award money to students entering or exploring a particular professional field.
 Scholarship Finder lets you search from more than 100 different career fields.
-Also, Scholarship Finder now displays a listing of scholarships by career pursuit, such as Art Scholarships, Scholarships for Engineering Students and Nursing Scholarships.
+Also, Scholarship Finder displays scholarships by career pursuit, such as Art Scholarships, Scholarships for Engineering Students and Scholarships for Grad Students.

 4. Search Based on Your Race, Ethnicity, or Heritage

 Your ethnic or cultural background, heritage, or race can help you qualify for all kinds of scholarships.
 Here are just some of the scholarships you’ll find in Scholarship Finder based on ethnicity:

 - The American Institute for Foreign Study provides an annual scholarship to Hispanic students for study abroad.

 - The American Public Power Association awards $5,000 to Hispanic students pursuing research projects in energy efficiency.